QuackieTheDuck/QuackieTheDuck/README.md

 ## Hi there 👋
-- 🌱 I’m currently learning on AGH University of Krakow
+- 🌱 I’m currently learning C/C++, Python and R
+- 🤔 I'm not wworking on any big project right now, only small ones to practise coding skills
 - 🔭 I’m currently working on developing programing and data analysing skills
 - ⚡ My goal is to get good enough to make money from passion
 <!--